Corporate governance practices.

 We undertake a rigorous evaluation of our Board, its committees, the directors and the Chairman every year, to assess their performance.
 The Chairman usually leads this process, supported by the Group Company Secretary.

 At least once every three years, we ask an independent consultancy to carry out our evaluation.
 They interview each Board member.

 We also review the effectiveness of our Board committees every year.
-You can read about our latest effectiveness review in the Directors' and Corporate Governance Report (Board Evaluation) on page 42 of our 2017 Annual Report and Accounts.
+You can read about our latest effectiveness review in the Directors' and Corporate Governance Report (Board Evaluation) in our 2018 Annual Report and Accounts.